 Congratulations!
-After a long, arduous job search process during the pandemic, finally you receive a notification saying that you are accepted into your dream company after a long job search process?
-There is no doubt that you must be excited as you cannot wait to sign the contract.
+After a long, arduous job search process during the pandemic, finally you receive a notification saying that you are accepted into your dream company.
+Eager to start working right away, there is no doubt that you cannot wait to sign the employment contract.

-Despite being the most important document that arranges an employment agreement, only few people are actually committed to read a job contract carefully.
-Some people simply believe that the content is exactly what they have understood and expected in their mind.
+Despite being the most important document that arranges an employment agreement, only a few people are actually committed to reading their job contracts carefully.
+Some people simply believe that the content is exactly what they have understood and expected.
 Some others might try to read the contract, but it has so many points with complex sentences and unfamiliar terms that they do not really understand.
 In the end, they still do not grasp the meaning of certain clauses in the contract.
-Meanwhile, even some people do not get how the contract will affect their employment status in the organisation.
-Those are most common reasons why employees end up signing their job contracts without reading and understanding each point in the whole documents.
+Meanwhile, even some people do not get how the contract will affect their employment status in an organisation.
+Those are the most common reasons why employees end up signing their job contracts without reading and understanding each point in the whole documents.

 1. Job title and description

-You might believe that you have understood about the job you apply and are ready to take the job responsibility.
+You might believe that you have understood about the job you apply for and are ready to take any responsibilities that come with it.
 However, you should recheck in the contract whether the job title, department, and job scope are the same as what you expected or not.
-You can read those information in the point of job title and description.
-If there is miscommunication with the recruiter and you ignore this point, there are chances that you will have to deal with different tasks outside your expertise.
+You can read that information in the point of job title and description.
+If there is any miscommunication between you and the recruiter and yet you choose to ignore this point, there are chances that you will have to deal with different tasks outside your expertise.

 2. Compensation and benefits

 Salary and bonuses could be one of the most important considerations when people pick a job.
-While you have negotiated this with the hiring managers in the interview and certain amount has been agreed, you need to check it on the contract nevertheless.
-Additionally, you should not forget to read other benefits such as health insurance, travel reimbursements and bonuses.
+While you have negotiated this with the hiring managers in the interview and a certain amount has been agreed upon, you need to check it on the contract nevertheless.
+Additionally, do not miss to read other benefits such as health insurance, travel reimbursements and other bonuses, if any.

 3. Working schedule

-Knowing that you must work from Monday to Friday is not enough.
+Knowing that you have to show up at work from Monday to Friday is not enough.
 You should make sure how many hours you have to work in a day, including the allocated time for lunch or breaks.
-During a busy period, you might be required to work overtime so you should know learn about the arrangement, including how you will be paid for overtime hours and how to deal with the overtime task.
+During a busy period, you might be required to work overtime so you should learn about the arrangement, including how you will be paid for overtime hours and how to deal with the overtime task.
 Amidst current global health crisis, you might need to check whether your employer-to-be adopts working from home arrangement or not.

 4. Start date

-Knowing when you should start your first day at the new job is crucial, as it deals with when you should turn in a resignation letter for your previous employer.
-Besides, you need to prepare your first day in the new company.
-There is always a possibility of human error so you should ensure that the start-date written in the contract is the one you have negotiated with the hiring manager in the previous meeting.
+Knowing when you should start your first day at the new job is crucial, as it deals with when you should turn in a resignation letter for your current employer.
+Besides, you need to prepare for your first day in the new company.
+There is always a possibility of human error so you should ensure that the start date written in the contract is the one you have negotiated with the hiring manager in the previous meeting.
 It is also important to know when the contract ends so you can set the next plan if you want to move on.

 5. Sick days and paid leave policy